-Conclusion: TBA
+Conclusion: Intent is correct but revisions are needed.

-Proposal: TBA
+Proposal: Agree to the revised CR according to above comments in R2-2001724 .

 2.5 R2-2000761, “Corrections to T312 and Discovery Signals measurement“ Lenovo, Motorola Mobility

-The CR in the tile is discussed in this section.
-Companues are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments.
+The CR in the title is discussed in this section.
+Companies are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments.